“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 To be confirmed

 Congratulations.
-You’re considering a career in the world’s most in-demand profession*.
-Concerned with the building and maintenance of software systems and other computer-based solutions, software engineering is a truly global activity.
-By examining all elements of the process (from an initial understanding of the problem to be solved, through analysis, design, and development, to testing, documentation and maintenance) this degree offers you a focused education in software engineering, ready to impress potential employers.
+You're considering a career in the world's most in-demand profession (1).
+Software engineering is a truly global activity that concerns building and maintaining software systems and other computer-based solutions, software engineering is a truly global activity.
+By examining all elements of the process (from an initial understanding of the problem to be solved, through analysis, design, and development, to testing, documentation and maintenance), this degree offers you a focused education in software engineering, ready to impress potential employers.

 The foundation year is the first year of this degree, offering an excellent grounding in the fundamentals of computing, programming and mathematics.
 It's designed to prepare you for degree-level study.

-Our focus is on helping you develop industry-relevant knowledge and skills so that you're well prepared for a career in software engineering.
+Our focus is on helping you develop industry-relevant knowledge and skills to prepare you for a career in software engineering.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.